matplotlib/matplotlib/doc/users/interactive_guide.rst

 You can also use the methods described in :ref:`cp_block_the_prompt` to suspend run the GUI event loop.
 Once the loop exits your code will resume.
-In general, anyplace you would use `time.sleep` you can use `.pyplot.pause` instead with the added benefit of interactive figures.
+In general, any place you would use `time.sleep` you can use `.pyplot.pause` instead with the added benefit of interactive figures.

 For example, if you want to poll for data you could use something like ::